jrphub/jrphub.github.io/_posts/2017-05-10-installing-postgres.markdown

     host all all 127.0.0.1/32 trust

-####2.
-Change the Listen Address in postgresql.conf of server machine
+2. Change the Listen Address in postgresql.conf of server machine

-1. open postgresql.conf
+a. open postgresql.conf

     sudo vi /etc/postgresql/9.3/main/postgresql.conf

-2. uncomment **listen_address** and change the value from 'localhost' to '*'
+b. uncomment **listen_address** and change the value from 'localhost' to '*'

 Now restart the server